srilakshmi211/EtergoAppiumTest/README.md

 Automation framework is a gradle project which uses Appium, Cucumber, TestNG and Java.
 The IDE used for developing is IntelliJ IDEA.

+*PREREQUISITES: Appium and Android SDK needs to be installed on the system where test automation needs to be executed*

 ## To execute tests:

 1. Clone the project